Khattri-Lab/Publications_webpage/index.md

 # Khattri Lab @ IIT (BHU) Varanasi

 Cancer is a complex disease where multiple factors interplay in the progression of the cancer.
-My lab utilizes wet lab experiments and computational methods to understand the functional relevance of various genomic aberrations in cancer patients.
+The last decade has seen a rapid advancement in sequencing technologies and currently, several genomic datasets are publically available with the genomic data.
+We utilize these datasets along with the experimental approaches to decipher the role of various genomic aberrations in cancer patients with a major focus on cancers of the upper aerodigestive tract.
 The long-term goal of my lab is to develop a better understanding of how genetic aberrations shape the tumor immune microenvironment (TIME) to eventually improve the prognosis of oral cancer patients.

-We invite you to explore our website to learn more about our research, publications, and team members.

 {:.center}